Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Countermeasure

 \subsection{Application to the decryption}

-To perform the countermeasure, we randomly choose a bias amongst a predefined set of biases and add it to the input of the \Deco function.
+To perform the countermeasure, we randomly choose a bias among a predefined set of biases and add it to the input of the \Deco function.
 This can be performed by sampling random bits and using a map between those bits and the set of biases.

-We can reuse existing parts of LPR to perform the two operations (sampling and mapping).
-Indeed, the random sampling is already performed in LPR during the message sampling in the \KEnc procedure as described in Algorithm \ref{alg:fot}.
-As for the mapping, it is performed by the \Enco function used in the \Fenc procedure.
-It is then added to the received ciphertext $v$ the same way the message is added to the temporary ciphertext of $v$ during the \Fenc procedure.
+We can reuse existing parts of the LPR framework to perform the two operations (sampling and mapping).
+Random sampling is already performed in LPR during the message sampling in the \KEnc procedure as described in Algorithm \ref{alg:fot}.
+For the mapping, it is performed by the \Enco function used in the \Fenc procedure.
+The message is then added to the received ciphertext $\textbf{v}$ in the same way as the message is added to the temporary ciphertext of $\textbf{v}$ during the \Fenc procedure.

-A color code is used in Algorithm \ref{alg:counterpke} to highlight the provenances of each part of the countermeasure.
-In blue are functions reused from \KEnc, in green are the ones reused from \Fenc.
+In Algorithm \ref{alg:counterpke} a colour code is used to highlight the provenances of each part of the countermeasure.
+In blue are the functions reused from \KEnc, in green are the ones reused from \Fenc.

-Due to the ciphertext malleability, we have the following theorem: \begin{theorem} Let $m$ be the message output of \Fdec{$ct$,$sk$}.
+Due to ciphertext malleability, we have the following theorem: \begin{theorem} Let $m$ be the message output of \Fdec{$ct$,$sk$}.
 Let $mm$ be the message output and $mask$ the mask output of \FdecCM{$ct$,$sk$}.
-Then \end{theorem} \begin{proof} This is a direct consequence of the ciphertext malleability.
-Let consider the \Enco and \Deco functions for parameter $d$.
-We will use the quadrant representation for \Deco.
-The \Enco function maps bit words of value $\epsilon$ between $0$ and $2^d-1$ to the corresponding $\frac{\epsilon q}{2^d}$ values.
-When used as biases on the \Deco input, those values rotates the quadrant.
-As each quadrant sector covers $\frac{\epsilon q}{2^d}$ values, applying any of the aforementionned biases will rotate the quadrant in a way where the set of the bounds of every sector remains unchanged.
-However, each sector is now mapped to its former value $+\epsilon \text{ mod }2^d$.
-We then take $\epsilon=mask$. \end{proof}
+Then, for each sub-message $m_i$, $mm_i$ and $mask_i$ of length $d$ bits, \end{theorem} \begin{proof} This is a direct consequence of ciphertext malleability.
+Let us consider the \Enco and \Deco functions for the parameter $d$.
+We use the sector representation for \Deco.
+The function \Enco maps the bit words of value $k$ between $0$ and $2^d-1$ to the corresponding values $\frac{qk}{2^d}$.
+When used as biases on the input of \Deco, these values rotate the sectors, as discussed in Section \ref{subsec:gene}.
+As each sector covers $\frac{qk}{2^d}$ values, applying any of the aforementioned biases will rotate the sectors in a way that retains the set of the bounds of every sector.
+However, each sector now corresponds to its previous value $+k \text{ mod }2^d$.
+We then take $k=mask_i$ and reapplied this proof to the other sub-messages of $mask$. \end{proof}